williamDunn/Notes/Java/README.md

 | **Usage** | Used when code size needs to be small, and time complexity is not an issue. | Used when time complexity needs to be balanced against an expanded code size |
 | **Code Size** | Smaller code size | Larger Code Size |
 | **Termination** | Through base case, where there will be no function call | When the termination condition for the iterator ceases to be satisfied |

+-  Infinite Repetition in recursion can lead to CPU crash but in iteration, it will stop when memory is exhausted

 -----------------------------
 # Methods